rustygoldcoin/firetest/README.md

     public function tearDown()

     /**
-     * Method used to determine if a test passes or failes.
+     * Method used to determine if a test passes or fails.
      * @param  boolean $trueStatement The statement you want to test
      * @param  string $shouldStatement The description of the assert
      * @return void